-By Stephen Bishop.
-Last Updated 17th June 2022.
+By Jo Martinez.
+Last Updated 14th June 2023.
 In this guide, we focus on claiming on behalf of someone else for hospital negligence resulting in death.
 Losing a family member or your partner can be distressing no matter the situation.
 Though claiming may not be the first thing on your mind, sometimes compensation could help you financially if you were dependent on the deceased.

 Suppose you have lost someone close as a result of hospital negligence.
 You will probably struggle to come to terms with not only the loss of that person but also any financial implications their death might have on your family.
 If you have found yourself in this terrible situation, then you might be entitled to claim for compensation, and whilst this will not make up for the loss of your loved one, it might help give you the financial assistance that you need to help you learn to adjust to a new way of life.